MonkmanMH/WorkInProgress/draft_blog_posts/2016-03-06-defining-data-science.md

 Since then there has been exponential growth in the volume of data collected as part of business process.
 And there have been similar expansions in how that data is used.
 The UPC codes have revolutionized supply chain management, and are used by stores to understand consumer behaviour.
 It’s not just “How many boxes of strawberry Pop Tarts are on the shelves?” or “How many boxes of strawberry Pop Tarts do we need to order?” but “What environmental conditions can be used to predict when shoppers will buy strawberry Pop Tarts?” [(Spoiler: hurricanes.)](http://www.nytimes.com/2004/11/14/business/yourmoney/what-walmart-knows-about-customers-habits.html)

 And retailers are using information about what we buy to try to sell us more stuff---think of amazon’s “frequently bought together” and “customers who viewed this item also viewed” entires.

+Another thing that has changed is that in many cases data are updated frequently, and made available to analysts on the fly.
+This means that there is very little lag between the data collection and the analytic output.
+(Think of the GPS system in your car or on your phone.)

 In parallel with big data, public agencies around the world are being more transparent by releasing more and more data, and making it available in formats that can be read by any computer.
 This supports transparency and accountability, and also provides a public good by allowing outside entities to use publically-collected data and information in other applications.